ArshiaSaleem98/git-connect-with-node/README.md

 1. Open the terminal and clone the repository: `https://github.com/ArshiaSaleem98/git-connect-with-node.git`

-2. Navigate to the project directory and Install all the needed dependencies by using the command: `npm run install`
+2. Navigate to the project directory and Install all the needed dependencies by using the command: `npm install`

 3. Build the project and start the server with the command: `npm run dev`.
 The server will start running on `http://localhost:3000`.